DragonStorm25/portfolio/docs/assignments/assignment3.md

 ## Design Tradeoffs

 1.
     a.
-Only Using Likes vs Using Likes and Dislikes
+Like System
     b.
+Likes vs. likes and dislikes
     c.
 2.
     a.
-Posts Created by Authenticated Users vs. Anonymous Users
+Post Creation Options
     b.
+Only registered users can create posts vs even anonymous users can create posts
     c.
 3.
     a.
     b.